 Information formats have the basic constraint of all natural languages: that context must be sequentially accessed.
 When processing or comprehending small amounts of data, such that any one reader can hold the entirety of that information in their mind, such a constraint is negligible.
 As the collection of information increases however, meta-data (or information about information) becomes critical to support context in order to efficiently comprehend, manipulate, and optimally utilize this information.

-The collapse of costs, previously limiting collection, fidelity, transfer, storing, and sharing of information resulted in a rapid uptick in the quantity of information available.
-This quantity of data exacerbates the inherent linguistic constraint: context as a sequential access challenge, and benefits statistics as a method to better understand and investigate.
+The collapse of costs, previously limiting collection, fidelity, transfer, storing, and sharing of information result in a rapid uptick in the quantity of information available.
+Todays and the futures quantity of data exacerbates the inherent linguistic constraint: context as a sequential access challenge, and benefits a statistically based method to understand and utilize data.

-On the basis of statistics and ordering information alone, corpora of enormous size could be organized in a distributed system and accessible in near real-time to human or machine analysis.
+On the basis of statistics and ordering information alone, corpora of enormous size could be organized in a distributed system and accessible in near real-time to human and algorithmic analysis.

-The resulting system would outperform in resource consumption and in speed, conventional big data systems.
-Eureka would serve as a repository, a random access datastore, a realtime query and machine analytics resource speeding training and allowing for finer and faster natural language processing and depth.
+The resulting system would outperform in resource consumption and speed conventional big data systems.
+Eureka would excel in multiple roles as a repository, a random access datastore, a realtime query and machine analytics, a resource speeding training, allowing for finer and faster structured and unstructured data processing.